- CloudBees Jenkins Platform (CJP)

 Not use the embedded Elasticsearch which is included in CJP, since this one is just for testing purposes - not production ready and it will make your OC instance to be down in a few days due the high memory consumption after enabling this feature.
 This feature is deprecated since a long time ago.

 You can read more information about the how to configure the remote Elasticsearch instance in CloudBees Analytics in our documentation.

 CloudBees documentation regarding analytics recommends:

-- In production, we generally recommend a 3 nodes Elasticsearch cluster of 32GB RAM each and ElasticSearch allocated 16GB of heap memory (Xmx) in order to not experience any slowness or degraded performance while running CloudBees Jenkins Analytics.
+- In production, at least 3 nodes Elasticsearch cluster of 32GB RAM each and ElasticSearch allocated 16GB of heap memory (Xmx) in order to not experience any slowness or degraded performance while running CloudBees Jenkins Analytics.